-Frozen eggs will keep for up to one year.
+Frozen eggs will keep for up to one year in a freezer.

-Whether you've frozen them whole or separated, defrost in a refigerator overnight and use within a day.
+Whether you've frozen them whole or separated, defrost in a refrigerator overnight and use within one day of defrosting.

-If you've frozen the whites alone, they should be left to stand at room temperature for about 30 minutes if you're planning to use them beaten - they're perfect in meringues, for example.
+If you've frozen the whites alone, they should be left to stand at room temperature for about 30 minutes if you're planning to use them beaten.
+They're perfect in meringues.

-It also means that if you want to keep your frozen eggs (or ice cubes!) in the container rather than bagging them, you can stack it in the freezer sideways on - it takes up less room than a bag.
+It's also great for storage, so if you want to keep your frozen eggs (or ice cubes!) in the container rather than bagging them, you can stack it in the freezer sideways.
+It takes up less room than a bag.

 I've also bought these for various friends and relatives over the years, and everyone has loved them.

-To see my review and find out where to buy them, click on this pic.
+To see my review and find out where to buy them, click here or on the pic.